 - It’s hard to find the exact pricing.

-- Most of the other companies offer free privacy protection and even SSL.
+- Most of the other companies offer free privacy protection and even free SSL certificate.
 However, you will have to pay for all of these when it comes to Godaddy.

 We will be covering both of these things in this guide.
 So, you can grab a cup of coffee while we see the transfer procedure in part 1 of this article.
 Thereafter, we will see how to change the DNS and keep the domain in Godaddy but point to HostGator.
 We will also see which one you should do.
 So, don’t worry if you are confused.